 This project studies GLaciers-tO-RIvers sediment transfer in Alpine basins, particularly two glacierized basins of South Tyrol, located within the Etsch/Adige River basin.
 The project is carried out by a multidisciplinary project team that monitor glacial dynamics, hydrology, sediment transport and bed changes in Sulden and Saldur River.
 These survey activities will be accompanied by physical and numerical modelling to investigate sediment input routing and deformations of the downstream main channel in response to different morphological controls (e.g. valley width, slope).

-Sediment budgeting and planning for rivers in South-Tyrol: from hazard mitigation to environmental restoration (SEDIPLAN-r) is an extensive project that investigates and quantifies sediment transport and morphological trajectories of river channels within the entire territory of the Autonomous Province of Bozen-Bolzano at three different spatial and temporal scales, with the final goal to identify priorities for sediment management.
+Sediment budgeting and planning for rivers in South-Tyrol: from hazard mitigation to environmental restoration (SEDIPLAN-r) is an extensive project funded by the European Regional Development Fund (EFRE-FESR 2014-2020).
+It investigates and quantifies sediment transport and morphological trajectories of river channels within the entire territory of the Autonomous Province of Bozen-Bolzano at three different spatial and temporal scales, with the final goal to identify priorities for sediment management.
 The overall objective of SEDIPLAN is to quantify solid transport processes and their variability along the South-Tyrol hydrographic network, identifying the impacts associated with hydroelectric production and their implications for morphological conditions, in order to develop priorities for future sediment management.

 The FHARMOR project explores new modeling and river survey techniques to improve current habitat simulation and evaluation methodologies.
 The research objectives are in line with the European Commission “Guidance document on Ecological Flows (Eflows)” for the implementation of the Water Framework Directive, which stresses using information of river habitats (in terms of quality, quantity and distribution) as a metric to quantify the impact of hydromorphological alterations.
 Furthermore, as defined by Annex V 1.2 of the WFD, biological assessment methods alone are not sufficient to guarantee that hydro-morphological pressures have no significant impact of water body status.
 This potential flaw of biological indicators is particularly important in Alpine rivers, where biological quality elements may indicate a good status whereas data from hydrological monitoring indicate that the water body is subject to a significant alteration to the natural flow regime.